open-mmlab/mmtracking/docs/en/dataset.md

 ### The folder of annotations in lvis

-There are 7 JSON files in `data/lvis/annotations`
+There are 8 JSON files in `data/lvis/annotations`

+`coco_to_lvis_synset.json`: JSON file containing the mapping relationship between COCO and LVIS categories.
 `lvisv0.5+coco_train.json`: JSON file containing the merged annotations.
 `lvis_v0.5_train.json`: JSON file containing the annotations information of the training set in lvisv0.5.
 `lvis_v0.5_val.json`: JSON file containing the annotations information of the validation set in lvisv0.5.